-- 7.1.2 An agreement among landowners in the VMC, the City and public agencies regarding community services, including schools, will be required encouraged to ensure the land costs for community facilities are equitably distributed. - 7.1.3 To broaden the city's educational opportunities, support economic and cultural activity, and help ensure the VMC attracts a diverse population, the City shall seek to attract a major institution of higher learning to the VMC, such as a college or satellite university campus. - 7.1.4 Schedule E identifies appropriate sites for potential institutional uses in or close to the Anchor Mobility Hub, the Metrolinx RTP, or the VMC Subway Station, to the centre of the VMC, including major cultural facilities, a community/recreation centre, a library and/or a university/college facility.
+- 7.1.2 An agreement among landowners in the VMC, the City and public agencies regarding community services, including schools, will be encouraged to ensure the land costs for community facilities are equitably distributed. - 7.1.3 To broaden the city's educational opportunities, support economic and cultural activity, and help ensure the VMC attracts a diverse population, the City shall seek to attract a major institution of higher learning to the VMC, such as a college or satellite university campus. - 7.1.4 Schedule E identifies appropriate sites for potential institutional uses in or close to the Anchor Mobility Hub, the Metrolinx RTP, or the VMC Subway Station, including major cultural facilities, a community/recreation centre, a library and/or a university/college facility.
 Public buildings such as these should be accessible and located close to pedestrian, cycling and transit networks, and on sites which have sufficient frontage and are able to accommodate advertising and good visibility within the community.
 The area outlined in black on Schedule E is not reserved exclusively for community services and cultural facilities, but is the City's preferred location for such uses.
-As plans for any such facilities are developed, the City shall seek to secure the necessary land or space within this area through an agreement with the relevant landowner.
-However, these sites are not reserved for such uses.
 Where a development parcel within the area for potential institutional uses has not been identified for a specific institutional use, and the owner wishes to develop or redevelop his/her property for other uses permitted by this plan, the owner shall be permitted to do so. - 7.1.5 To implement the facility objectives of the City's Active Together Master Plan, the City intends to build a multi-purpose community centre of approximately 7,000 square metres in the VMC.
 Community centres play an important role in communities; they create nodes where people meet, relax, play and engage in all types of activities.
 The future centre in the VMC should be highly visible and in the hub of activity with an animated and active street environment.
 It shall be sited north of Highway 7 within a 5-minute walking distance of the York Region Bus Terminal and VMC Subway Station.
-The community centre should be integrated with other civic or institutional uses wherever possible, and may be accommodated in the podium of a multi-storey private development.
-The City intends to build a multi-purpose community centre in the VMC, close to the bus terminal.
-Schedule E identifies a potential site for such a facility.
-As plans for the community centre are developed, the City may seek to acquire the land required or make alternative arrangements with the landowner for development of the facility.
-Alternatively, or in addition, the City may seek the provision of space for community uses within a private development, in accordance with the Planning Act. - 7.1.6 While institutional buildings in the VMC may deviate from the built form policies contained in Section 8.0 of this plan in order to accommodate a particular functional program and/or establish an architectural landmark, generally they should display urban characteristics.
+The community centre should be integrated with other civic or institutional uses wherever possible, and may be accommodated in the podium of a multi-storey private development. - 7.1.6 While institutional buildings in the VMC may deviate from the built form policies contained in Section 8.0 of this plan in order to accommodate a particular functional program and/or establish an architectural landmark, generally they should display urban characteristics.
 They should address and help to frame streets and open spaces, have a minimum height of 10 metres and have transparent, active ground floors.